Synopsis...HIGH PRESSURE EAST OF NEW ENGLAND WILL SLOWLY MOVE FURTHER OFFSHORE

 FRIDAY.

-Tonight: W wind 11 to 16 km/h becoming ENE 16 to 21 km/h.
-Partly cloudy.
+Saturday: W wind 16 to 21 km/h, with gusts as high as 32 km/h.
+Sunny.
 Seas 1 m or less.

-Monday: NNW wind 13 to 16 km/h.
+Sunday: WNW wind 10 to 15 km/h increasing to 19 to 24 km/h.
 Mostly sunny.
 Seas 1 m or less.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.
 (2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc. These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly. |